Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 - MUST be a valid ES256 (ECDSA on P-256 with SHA-256 digest) signature of Unsigned Mangrove Review, corresponding to its `publicKey` value.
 - MUST be Major type 3 (a text string) of signature represented in hexadecimal notation.

-## Mangrove core identifier standards (MaCoIds)
+## Mangrove Core URI Schemes

-Value corresponding to the `idType` key MUST be one of Core Identifier Types.
-Each Type implies a standard the the value corresponding to the `id` key:
+Value corresponding to the `uri` key MUST be of Major type 3 (a text string) and comply with one of Core URI Schemes:
-- `URL` for this Type the `id`:
+- `http`/`https` for this scheme the `uri`:
     - Refers to a Website that is to be reviewed.
-    - MUST be of Major type 3 (a text string) that complies with [URL specification](https://url.spec.whatwg.org/) and is no longer than 100 letters.
+    - MUST comply with [URL specification](https://url.spec.whatwg.org/) and is no longer than 100 letters.
-- `OLC+place` for this Type the `id`:
+- `geo` for this scheme the `uri`:
     - Refers to a business location or physical point of interest being reviewed.
+    - MUST comply with [URI for Geographic Locations specification](https://tools.ietf.org/html/rfc5870) with addition of a URI fragment.
-    - MUST be of Major type 3 (a text string) which is a concatenation of a valid Open Location Code and a commonly used name of the selected place.
+    - Fragment for this URI (content following `#`) MUST be a commonly used name of the selected place.
-    - Valid Open Location Code MUST comply with [OLC specification](https://github.com/google/open-location-code/blob/master/docs/specification.md).
-- `LEI` for this Type the `id`:
+- `urn:LEI` for this scheme the `uri`:
     -  Has to be equal to one of registered legal entity identifiers in [GLEIF database](https://www.gleif.org/en/).
-    -  MUST be of Major type 3 (a text string) representing a valid LEI according to [ISO 17442](https://www.gleif.org/en/about-lei/iso-17442-the-lei-code-structure).
+    -  Scheme MUST be followed by a valid LEI according to [ISO 17442](https://www.gleif.org/en/about-lei/iso-17442-the-lei-code-structure).
     -  GLEIF data is open and accessible for [download](https://www.gleif.org/en/lei-data/gleif-golden-copy/download-the-golden-copy#/) or access via [API](https://documenter.getpostman.com/view/7679680/SVYrrxuU?version=latest).
-- `MaReSi` for this Type the `id`:
+- `urn:MaReSi` for this scheme the `uri`:
     - Refers to another Mangrove Review that is to be reviewed, indicating its helpfulness or accuracy.
-    - MUST be of Major type 3 (a text string) representing Mangrove Review Signature.
-    - SHOULD be equal to `signature` field of one of Mangrove Reviews in the current database.
+    - Scheme SHOULD be followed by `signature` field of one of Mangrove Reviews in the current database.

 ## Mangrove Core Metadata Field Standards (MaCoMes) - to be finalized